retorquere/zotero-folder-import/README.md

 * Open the gear menu in the top right
 * Select "Install Add-on From File..." .

 Import folder of attachments into a collection hierarchy.
 Select "Add files from folder" from the file menu.
+This is a one-time import, not an ongoing "watch folder".

-# Support - read carefully
+# Support

-My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
-Because of this, I cannot accept bug reports or support requests on anything but the latest version.
-If you submit an issue report, please include the version that you are on.
-By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
-Apologies for the inconvenience, but such are the breaks.
+If something does not work, turn on debug logging in the Help menu, reproduce the problem, and choose `Send plugin debug log` from the Help menu.
+Open an issue and post the debug log ID.